Essential Plant Based Nutrition

 Fats – Omega 3 and Omega 6, from linoleic and alpha-linolenic acids, are the only fats we need to stay healthy.
 That is why they are called essential fatty acids.
 Ideally, they will be in a 1 to 1 balance, but most people get far more Omega 6 from vegetable oils, seeds, grains, and nuts.

-It is important to get Omega 3 from foods like ground flaxseed, flaxseed oil, hemp seeds, and/or chia seeds to keep these two essential fats in balance.
+It is important to get Omega 3 from foods like ground flaxseed, hemp seeds, and/or chia seeds to keep these two essential fats in balance.
 Supplementing with algae-based EPA and DHA, (forms of Omega 3) is also recommended.
 That is because we may not efficiently convert Omega 3 to these important forms, though adding a little coconut to flax seeds, hemp seeds, chia seeds, or flax oil can help.